Tameryraptor: Postcranial skeleton

 The Tameryraptor holotype is currently the only known carcharodontosaurid from Africa found with a partial postcranial skeleton, and is even one of the most complete known representatives outside of South America.
 This specimen preserved three cervical vertebrae, which were weathered severely.
 One was the axis, and the other two were anterior (front) cervicals that were larger than the axis.
 The axis was wider than tall, though incomplete, and bears parapophyses about halfway on its height on both of its sides.
 Its short neural spine was inclined backwards and closely resembles the axes of derived carcharodontosaurids, but contrasts with those of the high-spined Neovenator and Acrocanthosaurus.
 The cervical vertebrae, similar to the related Giganotosaurus, were topped by low neural spines joined with sturdy which hung over the (shallow depressions on the sides of centra), which would contain pneumatic air sacs to lighten the vertebrae.
 The centra of these vertebrae have keels along their ventral sides.
 The middle cervical vertebra preserved, possibly the 4th position cervical, was (convex anterior ends of central, concave posterior ends) as in carcharodontosaurines.
-The ratio of transversal width to anterior centrum height was 1.3, making the vertebra much wider than the cervical vertebrae preserved in carcharodontosaurids like Giganotosaurus and Tyrannotitan but more similar to that of Allosaurus, a more basal theropod.
+The ratio of transversal width to anterior centrum height was 1.3, making the vertebra much wider than the cervical vertebrae preserved in carcharodontosaurids like Giganotosaurus and Tyrannotitan but more similar to that of Allosaurus, a relatively basal theropod.
 The third cervical vertebra described was unfigured and poorly preserved, though was apparently more posterior along the neck.
 An anterior caudal vertebra was also known, which was (flat anterior and posterior ends) and short.
 This vertebra was incomplete, missing much of the neural spine.
 The sides of its centrum were pleurocoelus as well.
 The caudal vertebra was strongly pneumatized, with the centrum covered in pneumatic (openings in bone), a trait potentially diagnostic of Tameryraptor.
 Two haemal arches, or chevrons, were preserved in this individual as well.